kansil/ProFAB/profab/model_evaluate/README.md

 ## Description

 Provides several evaluation metrics to assess the performance of the trained models.
-For regression and classification different scoring metrics are presented to observe performance in many aspects.
+For regression, binary classification and multilabel classification different scoring metrics are presented to observe performance in many aspects.

 ### Evaluation